-In February 2001, the Icahn affiliates sold their entire Claridge portfolio (\$37.1 million face amount of Claridge Notes) for the following additional interests in the Sands: (i) 779,861 common shares of GB Holdings Inc. ("GB Holdings"), (ii) \$15.86 million face amount of GB Property First Mortgage Notes ("GB Notes") and (iii) \$21.56 million in cash.
-As a result, affiliates of the General Partner are, in effect, holding on behalf of the Company (i) approximately 3.6 million common shares of GB Holdings and (ii) \$26.9 million face amount of GB Notes, to which the Company will become entitled and obligated to purchase when it is fully licensed.
+In February 2001, the Icahn affiliates sold their entire Claridge portfolio (\$37.1 million face amount of Claridge Notes) for the following additional interests in the Sands: (i) 779,861 common shares of GB Holdings Inc. ("GB Holdings"), (ii) \$15.96 million face amount of GB Property First Mortgage Notes ("GB Notes") and (iii) \$21.56 million in cash.
+The Company recognized a gain of approximately \$1.3 million as a result of this sale in the six months ended June 30, 2001.
+As a result, affiliates of the General Partner are, in effect, holding on behalf of the Company approximately (i) 3.6 million common shares of GB Holdings and (ii) \$26.9 million face amount of GB Notes, to which the Company will become entitled and obligated to purchase when it is fully licensed.
 The Company no longer has any interest in the Claridge.
-The Company recognized a gain of approximately \$1.3 million as a result of this sale in the three months ended March 31, 2001.

 For accounting purposes, the Company reflects its interest in the new Sands notes as held to maturity and has recorded its corresponding liability to repurchase such interests from the affiliate of the General Partner.
-At March 31, 2001 this investment is carried at a cost of \$20.7 million in the Consolidated Balance Sheets.
+At June 30, 2001 this investment is carried at cost of \$21.3 million in the Consolidated Balance Sheets.